ruairi-mcc/ruairi-mcc/README.md

 <h1>Hi, I'm Ruairí.
-I have recently graduated with a Masters in Data Science and am excited to begin my career in data.</h1>
+I have over 10 years experience as a quality professional focussed on delivering new projects and products in highly regulated environments.
+I have recently graduated with a Masters in Data Science and am excited to take my career to the next level.</h1>

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="500" height="250"/>